oscapstone/osc2024/Lab4/Readme.md

 ## Memory Reserve
 Make sure some in use memory are not allocated.
 * Spin table 0x0000~0x1000: A table for multicore to spin and wait for start.
+The spin table from 0x0000 to 0x1000 serves as a crucial component for the synchronized startup of multicore processors.
+Each processor core consults this table to decide when to initiate operations, ensuring all cores start in a coordinated manner
 * Kernel image: 0x80000 to _end (and stack, buddy system)
 * Startup allocator (also in kernel, bss)
 * iniramfs: get info by dtb